Readless

 4. Feedly — Best for RSS and Newsletter Combination

-Feedly is one of the most popular RSS readers that also supports newsletter subscriptions.
-It uses AI to prioritize content and offers powerful search and filtering capabilities.
+Feedly is the best email digest tool for users who want to combine RSS feeds and newsletters in one platform.
+As one of the most popular RSS readers, Feedly uses AI (called "Leo") to prioritize content and offers powerful search and filtering capabilities across feeds and newsletter subscriptions.

 Key Features: